Raw milk movement in the United States: Sensory experiences of pasteurized and un-pasteurized products

 Many raw milk consumers cite a preference for the taste of raw milk products.

 The Raw Milk Cheesemakers Association hold that cheese produced from raw milk have distinctive complexity and depth of flavor absent from pasteurized-milk cheeses.

 The FDA considers hard, aged cheese, such as parmesan and cheddar, made from raw milk to be generally safe for consumption; soft cheese made from raw milk is considered unsafe.
 These types of cheese are currently legally sold if aged for 60 days or more.
 Over this period, the salt and acid characteristics of aging cheese generally eliminate the growth of pathogenic bacteria.

 Personal choice

 Raw milk advocates cite libertarian and personal choice arguments against government interference concerning the sale of raw milk.
 Some advocates feel resentment towards the government's efforts in limiting the distribution and consumption of raw milk, seeing their actions as a personal choice that is not harmful to anyone else.
-Raw milk activism can be associated with alternative medicine and anti-regulatory activism.
+Raw milk activism is often associated with alternative medicine and anti-regulatory activism.